danmt/ngx-accordion/README.md

 I know this one was a little longer than the usual Make it Accessible articles, but it had to be done.
 We definetely needed to go into detail and build a custom component that was totally compliant with the specs.
 Just as a reminder, make sure you have unique ids and even thought what I just gave you isnt reusable (we are not building an open source library), can definetely give you more understanding on how to do this on your own.

-I'm currently working in my free time on building a small library that includes all the concepts I dive on this serie.
+In my free time I'm currently working on building a small library that includes all the concepts I dive on this serie.
 If you would like to help me, feel free to drop a comment or write through Twitter.